Baby formula makers still breaking global marketing rules - report

 Titled "How marketing of formula milk influences our decisions on infant feeding", the report also included interviews with marketing executives and 300 health workers, and is the largest of its kind.

-In China, 97% of women surveyed had been exposed to formula milk marketing; in the UK it was 84% and in Vietnam, 92%.
+In China, 97% of women surveyed had been exposed to formula milk marketing; in the United Kingdom it was 84% and in Vietnam, 92%.
 More than a third of women across all of the countries said that health workers had recommended a specific brand of formula to them.

 The WHO recommends exclusive breastfeeding for at least the first six months of life, but at the moment, only 44% of babies this age are fed this way.